 -“I know this is against the rules and there’s no point in even asking for an exception, but..”

-Another advise is, don’t behave like a foolish doormat when dealing with Mat Salleh.
+4. Another advice is, don’t behave like a foolish doormat when dealing with Mat Salleh.
 You expect to be stepped on and don’t complain about it.
 Look at these conversations.

 Lecturer: How many pages of assignment do you think would be reasonable for your project, Mister?

 Student: Oh, I don’t know anything about that!
 You are the expert!
 Whatever you say is fine with me!

 Lecturer: I think 200 pages should about to cover it, then.

 5. Damn..mampus..you asked for it.
 If you expect timbang rasa, perhaps think carefully.
 My students may expect that from me.
 Eastern people perhaps acquire a higher Theory of the mind – the emphatic feeling for others.

 6. If you forget to read whatever it was that you were supposed to read, never let people find out.
 In fact, you should cover your deficiency by asking questions and ask for more clarification, explain that you’re not sure you understand.
 Westerners like discussion.
 Don’t mention if you failed to read something which your lecturer asked you to do so.
 Being honest in this case, in the West, means you bring yourself down to the gutter.